-Play a super-sized version of the memory matching game on your deck or lawn with 12″ x 12″ game pieces.
+Play a super-sized version of the Memory matching game on your deck or lawn with 12″ x 12″ game pieces.
 Creating the set is a job for crafty families, but once the pieces are made, you can use it year after year.
 Once you have your pieces, lay them out as you would with the classic Memory game pieces.
 Take turns flipping the cards over and trying to find matches.
 Adapt the size of your game based on the ages of the players.
 Get instructions for making the memory cards at Studio DIY.

-Outdoor games for tweens and teens
+Outside games for tweens and teens

 The most complicated and competitive lot on our list, these fun outside games are the ones to pull out for kids ages 10 and up.